Schnitzel: Hungary

 Due to the strong Austrian influence of the Austro-Hungarian era, Wiener schnitzel is popular in Hungary, known as bécsi szelet (Viennese slice), borjú bécsi (Viennese veal) or rántott hús (breaded meat).
-It is served in restaurants, and is a common meal in Hungarian homes, often prepared on Sundays or for festivities with spätzle, French fries, mashed potatoes, or rice.
+It is served in restaurants, and is a common meal in Hungarian homes.
+It is typically served with French fries, mashed potatoes, or rice.
 Alternatively, green peas or other vegetables are used as a side dish.
 Bread and salad (or pickles) often accompany the meal.
 Some restaurants offer the cordon bleu variant, a slice of schnitzel rolled and filled with cheese and ham.

 Italy

-In Italy, there is a similar dish called cotoletta.
-Cotoletta is very similar to the Austrian Wiener Schnitzel.
+In Italy, there is a similar dish called cotoletta alla Milanese, or simply Milanese.
+Cotoletta alla Milanese is very similar to the Austrian Wiener Schnitzel and it is at its origin.
+The Italian veal scaloppine is also somewhat similar although the meat is not breaded but enveloped with flour.

 Netherlands and Belgium

-In the Netherlands (and Belgium) schnitzel is mostly made of pork and served with fries and vegetable salad.
-Zigeunerschnitzel (served with paprika) and Cordon bleu (Blue ribbon) are very popular.
+In the Netherlands and Belgium, schnitzel is typically made from either pork or chicken and served with fries and a vegetable salad.
+Zigeunerschnitzel (“Gypsy schnitzel”, served with paprika) and cordon bleu (kordonbleu or blue ribbon, breaded meat cutlet filled with ham and cheese) are very popular.
 A typical Dutch variant is the 'gehaktschnitzel', a schnitzel made of minced meat.
-In the Netherlands, every butcher has his own variants.